haharat/Getting-and-Cleaning-Data-Course-Project/README.md

 mean.std = c(grep("mean()", features$V2, fixed=T), grep("std()", features$V2, fixed = T))
 ```

-Creat a new table named "tidy1" that contains data only on mean and std by subsetting the "combine" table.
+Create a new table named "tidy1" that contains data only on mean and std by subsetting the "combine" table.
 I also included the two columns of subject and activity as the first two columns.
 Therefore "mean.std+2" are the real column numbers to be subsetted in the "combine" dataset

 ```r
 tidy1 = combine[, c(1, 2, mean.std+2)]